-Phase 7 is closure, which is using the skills learned in phase two to self-sooth and stabilize.
+Phase 7 is closure, which is using the skills learned in phase two to self-soothe and stabilize.
 In the last phase.

-Phase 8 the therapist and client review of the effectiveness of all of the hard work the client made and discussing the next memory to target.
+Phase 8 the therapist and client review the effectiveness of all of the hard work the client made and discuss the next memory to target.

 Get A Free Consultation

 At Eye Movement Desensitization & Reprocessing Therapy (EMDR) we are more than happy to give advice on if EMDR is suitable for your needs.
-Why not ask us to view your problems and discuss solutions.
-Our advice is free!
+Why not ask us to view your problems and discuss solutions?